 Australian Rohan Dennis abruptly abandoned the Tour de France midway through Thursday’s 12th stage from Toulouse to Bagneres-de-Bigorre.

 Dennis, the reigning world individual time trial champion, stepped off his bicycle with about 80 kilometers remaining in the mountainous stage.
 Dennis was a favorite to win Friday’s individual time trial in Pau.

 The decision caught Bahrain-Merida management by surprise, and after the stage Director Sportif Gorazd Stangelj told reporters that the team was ‘confused’ about Dennis’s decision to quit.

 “We are also confused.
 Let’s say I am disappointed with what happened with Rohan today because we expected a big effort from him tomorrow,” Stangelj said.
 “It was his decision to stop at the feed zone.
 We try to speak with him.
-We stop with the car and try to find a solution—what is going on—he said I don’t want to talk and he abandon the race.”
+We stop with the car and try to find a solution—what is going on—he said I don’t want to talk and he abandoned the race.”

 Stangelj said team officials believed Dennis was in OK physical condition ahead of Friday’s individual time trial in Pau.
 He said that Dennis’s decision to abandon had nothing to do with his physical condition.